top of page

 Ingredients

-Baileys Buttercream 160g unsalted butter 420g icing sugar Pinch of salt 1⁄2 tsp vanilla bean paste (or extract)
+Baileys Buttercream frosting 160g butter, softened 420g icing sugar Pinch of salt 1⁄2 tsp vanilla extract

 120ml Baileys